Car Fluid Service

 Low engine oil or overheating coolant — do not drive until level and leaks are checked.

-Dark brake fluid alone is usually not an emergency — schedule inspection soon; soft pedal or warning light is urgent.
+Dark brake fluid alone is usually not an emergency — schedule inspection soon.
+A soft pedal or warning light is urgent.

 Burnt transmission smell or slip under load — minimize driving until fluid condition is verified.